Dargah of Meerasaheb, Miraj

 The Meerasaheb Dargah is located in Miraj, in the Sangli district of Maharashtra, India.
+It is about 700 meters from the Miraj Railway Station.
 The dargah is dedicated to Hazarat Meerasaheb, a Sufi saint who came to India from Saudi Arabia, and his son Hazarat Shamsuddin Hussein.
 It is a common site of worship of both Hindu and Islamic communities in Miraj.
 The dargah complex contains a Hindu mandir, a mosque, and a vegetable garden.

+The dargah is also known as the final burial spot of Ustad Abdul Karim Khan, the founder of the Kirana gharana in Indian Classical music, and his third wife.
+Abdul Karim Khan fell ill on the way to the Mysore durbar and got off the train to get medical help.
+When he found this dargah, he started singing there and decided to settle down in Miraj.

-This religious place in sangli is a must-visit attraction.
-Every year URS is celebrated with hosts a music festival featuring performance by talented musicians.
+This religious place in Miraj is a popular attraction.
+Every year URS is celebrated and includes a music festival featuring performance by well-known musicians.